 Vanderbilt University is home to MPI’s charter chapter.
 The chapter, which is one of the largest student organizations on Vanderbilt’s campus, is currently involved in five initiatives in the Nashville area.
 The Vanderbilt chapter sends students on service trips to Nicaragua and Ecuador annually, during both their fall and spring breaks.
-This chapter currently boasts over 250 active members and, in the last year alone, raised close to $30,000 for MPI programs.

 Worcester State University